Macdonald index from 3d TQFT: Macdonald index formula

 \subsection{Definition of the Macdonald index}

-Superconformal index counts certain BPS states with $(-1)^F$ or, equivalently, short multiplets modulo recombinations \cite{Kinney:2005ej}.
+The superconformal index counts certain BPS states with weight of $(-1)^F$ or, equivalently, short multiplets modulo recombinations \cite{Kinney:2005ej}.
 Because of the Bose-Fermi cancellation, this quantity is invariant under marginal deformations.
-The trace formula for the full superconformal index of 4d $\mathcal{N}=2$ SCFT is defined as
+The trace formula for the full superconformal index of a 4d $\mathcal{N}=2$ SCFT is defined as

 where the trace is taken over the states satisfying $\Delta = 2R + 2j_2 - r$, counting $\frac{1}{8}$-BPS states.
 Here $(j_1, j_2)$ are the Cartans for the Lorentz group $SU(2)_1 \times SU(2)_2$. $R$ and $r$ denote the Cartan of the $SU(2)_R$ symmetry and $U(1)_r$ symmetry respectively.
 There are various simplifying limits of the 4d $\CN=2$ superconformal index.
 We are in particular interested in the Macdonald index, which is defined by taking $p=0$ from the above formula \cite{Gadde:2011uv}.
 Then the trace formula becomes